eyo-chen/expense-tracker/README.md

 export default useCurWidth;
 ```

-This custom hook is called "useCurWidth," which requires no parameters and always returns the current width of the screen.
-Because adding an event listener to the window causes a side effect, I use the useEffect hook.
-Furthermore, due to the throttle function, the handleResize function is only invoked after 300 milliseconds, even if the user continues to change the width of the screen.
+This custom hook is called `useCurWidth`, which requires no parameters and always returns the current width of the screen.
+Because adding an event listener to the window causes a side effect, I use the `useEffect` hook.
+Furthermore, due to the `throttle` function, the `handleResize` function is only invoked after 300 milliseconds, even if the user continues to change the width of the screen.

 ## 2. mutipleArgsHelper function